silviamaggi/smd-com/_posts/2020-08-20-new-journey-and-new-blog.md

 ---
 title: New journey and new blog
-last_modified_at: '2021-09-01T21:37:59.042Z'
+last_modified_at: '2021-09-01T23:29:52.721Z'
 featured-post: false
 categories:
   - Personal
 tags:
   - blog
   - oregano dangereux
+  - italy
+  - uk
 description: Follow our blog Oregano Dangereux as my husband and I we move back to Italy from the UK.
 featured-image: feat-new-journey-new-blog.jpg
 redirect_from:
   - /photography/new-journey-new-blog/
   - /photography/new-journey-and-new-blog/
 ---
-<p class="lead">New journey and new blog for my husband and I to record our thoughts, experiences and memories.
-After nine years since we moved to the UK, we’re going back to our home country, Italy, where we’ll stay until the pandemic is under control.</p>
+New journey and new blog for my husband and I to record our thoughts, experiences and memories.
+After nine years since we moved to the UK, we’re going back to our home country, Italy, where we’ll stay until the pandemic is under control.

 {% include pattern-figure.html image="/assets/images/north-sea-cromer.jpg" caption="The North Sea at Cromer" width="1400" height="933" %}